zingale/phy504/docs/source/contiguous_array.rst

   Its size also needs to be known at compilation time.

+.. admonition:: try it...

    How does the performance change with array size, compiler optimization level, asserts enabled, etc.?